Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 "Some students may truly feel defeated and decide not to pursue their education at this time."

 Is that realistic?
-Tangalakis, at Glendale Community College, says that shouldn't matter.
+Tangalakis, of Glendale Community College, says that shouldn't matter.

 "When we were headed to space, Kennedy said we do things because they're hard.
 This is something hard, but it's necessary."

 Many students have just over three months left before they're expected to commit to a college.
-But colleges say, best-case, it will still be weeks before they can begin sending out financial aid offers.
+But colleges say that in the best case, it will still be weeks before they can begin sending out financial aid offers.

-At this point, for families, schools and the Education Department, the clock isn't just ticking.
+At this point, for families, universities and the Education Department, the clock isn't just ticking.
 It's roaring.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.